Updated: Mar 2

 CB - Coffee break!

-? - I do not have the knowledge to estimate this story.
+? - I do not know to estimate this story.

 Phase 2: The moderator (any team member) presents one user story at a time to the team.
 The PO answers any open questions the team may have about the story.

-Phase 3: Each team member privately chooses a card representing their estimated “size” of the user story and places it face-down on the table.
+Phase 3: Each team member privately chooses a card representing the user story's estimated “size” and places it face-down on the table.
 The size is based on different factors such as risk, knowledge, complexity, time, etc.

-A consensus on a specific estimation agreed by most team members.
-The size is then approved and the team can move to the next story.
+Most team members agree on a consensus on a specific estimation.
+The size is then approved, and the team can move to the next story.

 Tips for optimizing the planning poker session

 Set the engagement rules – Planning poker is just one method teams can use to estimate their stories.
-As such, it is very important for the SM to ensure everyone understands the goal, roles and processes prior to starting the game.
+The SM needs to ensure everyone understands the goal, roles and processes before starting the game.